 During FY 2020, there were 556 active participants in VTC programs statewide.
 Of the 263 participants discharged during FY 2020, 193 participants (73 percent) had successfully completed a program.
 VTC programs do not yet have data comparisons available to assess recidivism rates relative to similar veterans who are not participants in a program.
 However, we do have substantial other measures of success among VTC graduates in FY 2020, including a drop in unemployment of 81 percent.
-In addition, VTCs for allowing time for treatment engagement and increasing the likelihood of success in the program.
+In addition, VTCs had retained 90 percent of their participants over a 12-month period, which is important for allowing time for treatment engagement and increasing the likelihood of success in the program.
 Having veteran peers as mentors may be partially responsible for this high retention rate since military culture is built on supporting one another.
 (Read more on page 42.)